-4.1 Therapeutic indications

-Compound Sodium Lactate solution is used in the following indications:

-- Restoration of extracellular fluid and electrolytes balances or replacement of extracellular fluid loss where isotonic concentrations of electrolytes are sufficient - Short term volume replacement (alone or in association with colloid) in case of hypovolaemia or hypotension. - Regulation or maintenance of metabolic acidosis balance and/or treatment of mild to moderate metabolic acidosis (except lactic acidosis)

-4.2 Posology and method of administration
+A clear, colourless solution, free from visible particles and fibres.
+4. CLINICALPARTICULARS 4.1 Therapeutic indications Compound Sodium Lactate Intravenous Infusion BP is used in the following indications: - -Restoration of extracellular fluid and electrolytes balances or replacement of extracellular fluid loss where isotonic concentrations of electrolytes are sufficient. - -Short term volume replacement (alone or in association with colloid) in case of hypovolaemia or hypotension. - -Regulation or maintenance of metabolic acidosis balance and/or treatment of mild to moderate metabolic acidosis (except lactic acidosis).
+4.2 Posology and method of administration Posology Adults, the Elderly and Children:

-Posology

-Adults, the Elderly and Children:

 Fluid balance, serum electrolytes and acid-base balance should be monitored before and during administration, with particular attention to serum sodium in patients with increased non-osmotic vasopressin release (syndrome of inappropriate antidiuretic hormone secretion, SIADH) and in patients co-medicated with vasopressin agonist drugs, due to the risk of hospital acquired hyponatraemia.
 Monitoring of serum sodium is particularly important for hypotonic fluids.

-Compound Sodium Lactate solution has a tonicity of 278 mOsm/l (approx.)

-The infusion rate and volume depend on the age, weight, clinical condition (e.g. burns, surgery, head-injury, infections), and concomitant therapy should be determined by the consulting physician experienced in intravenous fluid therapy.
+Compound Sodium Lactate Intravenous Infusion has a tonicity of 278 mOsm/l (approx).
+The infusion rate and volume depend on the age, weight, clinical condition (e.g. burns, surgery, head-injury, infections), and concomitant therapy should be determined by the consulting physician experienced in intravenous fluid therapy (see sections 4.4. and 4.8).

-Recommended dosage:
+Pack Size - 500 ml Recommended dosage:

-The amount of Compound Sodium Lactate solution needed to restore normal blood volume is 3 to 5 times the volume of lost blood.
+The amount of Compound Sodium Lactate Intravenous Infusion BP needed to restore normal blood volume is 3 to 5 times the volume of lost blood.
 The recommended dosage is:

-- for adults: 500 ml to 3 L/24h - for infants, toddlers and children: 20 ml to 100 ml/kg/24 h
+- for adults: 500 ml to 3 L/24h

+- for paediatrics: 20 ml to 100 ml/kg/24 h

 Administration rate:

 The infusion rate is usually 40 mL/kg/24h in adults.

-Use in paediatric patients
+Use in pediatric patients.

-The safety and efficacy of Compound Sodium Lactate solution in children has not been established by adequate and well-controlled trials; however, the use of electrolyte solutions in the paediatric population is referenced in the medical literature.
+The safety and efficacy of Compound Sodium Lactate Intravenous Infusion BP in children has not been established by adequate and well-controlled trials; however, the use of electrolyte solutions in the pediatric population is referenced in the medical literature.
 Lactate-containing solutions should be administered with particular caution to neonates and infants less than 6 months of age.

-Paediatric infusion rates is 5 ml/kg/h in average but the value varies with age:
+Pediatric infusion rates is 5 ml/kg/h in average but the value varies with age:

+• infants: 6-8 mL/kg/h,

+• toddlers: 4-6 mL/kg/h

+• children: 2-4 mL/kg/h.